caracan/nexus-ose3/README.md

 #Overview

-Running a [Nexus](http://www.sonatype.org/nexus/go/) service as a container within OSE v3 (Beta4), with a persistant volume to survive restarts.
+Running a [Nexus](http://www.sonatype.org/nexus/go/) service as a container within OSE v3 (Beta4), with a persistent volume to survive restarts.
 Uses the

 Currently it is configured to run in the infra labeled nodes (i.e. the master).